omnilaboratory/obd/README.md

 ## Step 3: Compile and Run OmniBOLT Daemon

-Before compile .go file, you should be get all related packages by run `go get` command in terminal.
+Before compile `obdserver.go` file, you should be get all related packages by run `go get` command in terminal.
 Example: `go get google.golang.org/grpc`

 This is a full list for need to get packages.